Veiled Rebecca

 Originally several copies of the sculpture were made by Benzoni in two different sizes.
-Presently, the location of five sculptures are identified.
-(High Museum of Art in Atlanta, Georgia.
-Listed in the catalog as The Veiled Rebekah and dated 1864.
-Berkshire Museum, Pittsfield, Massachusetts.
-Dated c.
-1866.Detroit Institute of Arts, Detroit, Michigan.
-This smaller version (113 cm tall) is listed in the catalog as The Veiled Lady and dated 1872.Salar Jung Museum, Hyderabad, India.
+Presently, location of five sculptures are identified - High Museum of Art in Atlanta, Georgia, listed in the catalog as The Veiled Rebekah and dated 1864, Berkshire Museum, Pittsfield, Massachusetts Dated c.
+1866,Detroit Institute of Arts, Detroit, Michigan (This smaller version (113 cm tall) is listed in the catalog as The Veiled Lady and dated 1872), Salar Jung Museum, Hyderabad, India.
 Dated 1876 (three years after Benzoni's death).
 Cedarhurst Center for the Arts, Mount Vernon, Illinois.)
 The one located in Detroit Institute of Arts, is the smaller version.

-The same is noted in 19th-century English art journal :
+The statue was described in a 19th-century English art journal: "Benzoni, the fashionable Roman sculptor, whose studio has been visited by a number of crowned heads, exhibits in his suite of showrooms, several replicas in different sizes of his Diana, his veiled Rebecca before her meeting with Isaac, the 'Four Seasons', etc."

 Description

-Benzoni executed principal version of the work in 1863 for Robert Henry Winttie of London.The sculpture depicts an Old Testament scene, where Rebecca lays eyes on her husband Issac for the first time.
-Rebecca's head is bowed and her gaze is lowered as she secures her veil indicating demure modesty, although her other hand partially opens up in a welcoming gesture.The fringed veil drapes over her face, head and shoulder, and dangled unevenly above her feet.
-Her translucent attire further highlights the contour of her body.The illusion of a diaphanous veil and clinging dress created by the craftsmanship of Benzoni are the most noteworthy and skillful aspects of the sculpture.
+Benzoni executed principal version of the work in 1863 for Robert Henry Winttie of London.The sculpture depicts an Old Testament scene, where Rebecca lays eyes on her husband Isaac for the first time.
+Rebecca's head is bowed and her gaze is lowered as she secures her veil indicating demure modesty, although her other hand partially opens up in a welcoming gesture.
+The fringed veil drapes over her face, head and shoulder, and dangled unevenly above her feet.
+Her translucent attire further highlights the contour of her body.
+The illusion of a diaphanous veil and clinging dress created by the craftsmanship of Benzoni are the most noteworthy and skillful aspects of the sculpture.